SixLabors/docs/articles/imagesharp.drawing/canvas.md

 The source rectangle is sampled from the source image and scaled into the destination rectangle.
 The current transform and clip state apply to the destination drawing.
 Source rectangles that extend outside the source image are clipped to the available pixels.

-Because canvas drawing is deferred, the source image must remain alive until the canvas has replayed the command.
+Because canvas drawing is replayed later, the source image must remain alive until the canvas has replayed the command.
 With `Paint(...)`, that means keeping the source image alive for the duration of the `Mutate(...)` call.
 With a manually-created canvas, keep it alive until the canvas is disposed.

+Treat source and destination rectangles as two different coordinate systems.
+The source rectangle selects pixels from the input image.
+The destination rectangle places those selected pixels on the canvas.
+That separation lets you crop, zoom, or letterbox an image without changing the source file.

 ```csharp
 using SixLabors.ImageSharp;